Marketing and Advertising Graduate Programs: PhD & Master's in Alberta

 Marketing professionals have skill sets that range from analytical to creative and everything between.
 Earning a master’s degree in marketing could help boost a career as a CMO (Chief Marketing Officer), Digital Marketing Specialist, Sr. Copywriter or Director of Web Analytics, just to name a few.

 It’s also a great time to earn your degree in Marketing.
-Bls.gov predicts that marketing careers will increase 10 percent by 2026, creating an estimated 1.3 million marketing jobs in the United States.
+The BLS predicts that marketing careers will increase 10 percent by 2030, creating an estimated 1.3 million marketing jobs in the United States.

 The explosion in the marketing industry is due to the various digital media channels now available.
 These new channels make it easier to reach target audiences and has also created a specialized demand from the marketing workforce.